gwmod/nlmod/README.md

 Python package with functions to process, build and visualise MODFLOW models in the Netherlands.

-The functions in nlmod have three main objectives:
+The functions in nlmod have four main objectives:
 1. Create and adapt the temporal and spatial discretization of a MODFLOW model using an xarray Dataset.
 These functions are contained in `nlmod.mdims`
 2. Read data from external sources, project this data on the modelgrid and add this data to an xarray Dataset.
 These functions are contained in `nlmod.read`
 3. Use data in an xarray Dataset to build modflow packages using flopy.
+The functions for modflow 6 packages are in `nlmod.gwf`, for modpath in `nlmod.modpath`.
-These functions are contained in `nlmod.mfpackages`
+4. Visualise modeldata in Python or GIS software.
+These functions are contained in `nlmod.visualise`.

 External data sources that can be read are:
-- REGIS, subsurface model
+- AHN, digital elevation model
+- bgt, surface water level geometries
 - Geotop, subsurface model
+- Jarkus, bathymetry
 - KNMI, precipitation and evaporation
-- Jarkus, bathymetry
+- REGIS, subsurface model
 - Rijkswaterstaat, surface water polygons
+- multiple waterboards, surface water level data

 ## Installation